 The claim: activated charcoal helps you “detox”

-Activated charcoal, the flavorless ingredient at the heart of the movement, is essentially a form of carbon that’s been treated to make its surface more porous.
-Theoretically, the holes on the surface of charcoal particles help them pick up and clear away other substances.
+Activated charcoal powder, the flavorless ingredient at the heart of the movement, is essentially a form of carbon that’s been treated to make its surface more porous.
+It’s made by oxidizing wood, coconut shells, or other natural substances under extreme heat.
+Theoretically, the holes on the surface of the charcoal particles help them pick up and clear away other substances.

 It’s why you so often hear the word “detox” in connection with charcoal.
-The idea is that ingesting it, washing your face with it, or even brushing your teeth with it helps draw out chemicals and impurities, leaving behind a flushed body, clearer skin, or, in your mouth, pearlier whites and fresher breath.
+Because it’s so absorbent, the idea is that ingesting it or washing your face with it will help draw out chemicals and impurities, leaving behind a flushed body or clearer skin.
+In dental products, the black powder supposedly promises whiter teeth and an end to bad breath.

 The reality: when it comes to your teeth, there’s no proof